RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Consistent-Network-Device-Naming.md

 __How to change them to the classic names style?__

 To do that you must modify grub configuration.
 You should modify your `/etc/default/grub` file in order to add this `net.ifnames=0 biosdevname=0` to your `GRUB_CMDLINE_LINUX` line.

+__I don't have that  `/etc/default/grub` file, now what?__

-On some Linux, the path could be different like in Parrot Linux where you can locate the right file to modify here: `/etc/default/grub.d/parrot.cfg`.
-On other Linux like raspberries, the file `/etc/default/grub` is not existing.
-In this case you can edit the file `/boot/cmdline.txt` to add there the needed `net.ifnames=0 biosdevname=0`.
+On some Linux, the path could be different like in modern Parrot Linux where you can locate the right file to modify here: `/etc/default/grub.d/parrot.cfg`.

+On other Linux like installed on Raspberries, the file `/etc/default/grub` is not existing.
+In this case you can edit the file `/boot/cmdline.txt` to add there the needed `net.ifnames=0 biosdevname=0` options.

-For example:
+__Examples__

  - `GRUB_CMDLINE_LINUX="net.ifnames=0 biosdevname=0"`
  - `GRUB_CMDLINE_LINUX="find_preseed=/preseed.cfg auto noprompt priority=critical locale=en_US net.ifnames=0 biosdevname=0"`.

 Just add `net.ifnames=0 biosdevname=0` to your existing options keeping what you already have there.

-After modifying the file, execute `update-grub` and then reboot.
+After modifying the file, execute `update-grub` and then reboot or directly reboot if you modified `/boot/cmdline.txt` as explained above (probably only for Raspberries).
 After that, your wireless interface cards will be named again as always (wlan0, wlan1, etc.) and you'll be able to make them work with `airgeddon`.